Abdulrahman-Kamel/mini-hacks/redir-trick/README.md

 ## About script
-this tool test open redirect vulnerability to each http subdomain via signs EX.. [/, @, etc..] use any tool to know what is subdomains which run http/https EX.. httprobe or any Tec cat subdomains | httprobe > https.txt | use tool on this file [https.txt]
+this tool test open redirect vulnerability to each http subdomain via signs EX.. [/, @, etc..]

+use any tool to know what is subdomains which run http/https EX.. httprobe or any Tec.

+cat subdomains | httprobe > https.txt | use tool on this file [https.txt]

 the tool will put the sign and request all urls , when found redirect will alert you.